Matherunner/hldoc/source/explosions.rst

 	B &:= \mathbf{r} - 32 \mathbf{\hat{k}}
 	\end{aligned}

 Now, :math:`A` is simply 8 units above the grenade and :math:`B` is 32 units below the grenade.
 This means that there is a greater chance that this line trace is startsolid and also that the trace fraction is 1.
-The former can occur if there is a solid entity above the grenade, while the latter can occur if the grenade is sufficiently high above the ground.
+The former can occur if there is a solid entity very close above the grenade, while the latter can occur if the grenade is sufficiently high above the ground.

 Explosions by ``env_explosion``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An ``env_explosion`` is an invisible entity that can explode, which may be
-created by monsters, explosive ``func_breakable`` creates, or map designers.
+An ``env_explosion`` is an invisible entity that can explode, which may be created by monsters, explosive ``func_breakable`` creates, or map designers.
+Although it does not subclass from the grenade class, its explosion physics is very similar.
 Denote :math:`\mathbf{r}` the origin of the ``env_explosion``.
 Then

 .. math::
    \begin{aligned}